junglok/tem-docs/docs/service/conda.md

   - /tem/al9/system/miniconda3-py312_25.1.1-2/envs
 ```

-> The newly added path is prepended to the list, so Conda will search it **first** when looking up environments.
+> The newly added path is prepended to the list, so Conda searches it **first** when looking up environments.

 ---